The most degree choices

 With 100 bachelor’s, 83 master’s and 37 doctoral degrees, not only do we have the degree you need, we have the degree that will lead to a successful career.

 No matter which of our programs you choose, you can be sure that it’s outstanding.
-We’ve been recognized as a Best University by Forbes, and The Princeton Review annually names us a Best in the West university.
+We’ve been recognized as an America's Top College by Forbes, and The Princeton Review annually names us a Best in the West university.

 Ranked a Tier One research university by the Carnegie Classification, UNT is a catalyst for innovation and entrepreneurship.
 Groundbreaking research is being conducted all over campus and you can participate, even as a freshman.